Trump's Tariffs, Foreign Policy, and Their Possible Consequences

 Tariffs on steel and aluminum have gone in effect.
 The biggest exporter to the U.S. is Canada.
 American auto manufacturers, who have begged Trump not to put a tariff on their imported cars and parts, have now asked him to remove the tariff on steel and aluminum.

-President Trump has threatened to put tariffs on European exports to the United States.
+President Trump is threatening to put higher tariffs on European exports to the United States.
 This would be a major escalation in the deteriorating relations with Europe.
 It would be consistent with the recent harsh anti-European rhetoric of the Trump administration.
 This would all but guarantee a break in U.S.- European political relationships.
 Many European countries are drawing up contingency plans if America pulls out of NATO or cannot be relied on to help defend Europe.
 America's attitude towards Ukraine is a wake-up call of that America may stand by if Russia invades a NATO country, such as Poland.

 An economic and political breach with Europe would all but guarantee that Chinese car companies will dominate EV sales in Europe and globally.